ToshioCP/Gtk4-tutorial/src/sec15.src.md

 GtkCssProvider is an object which parses CSS in order to style widgets.

 To apply your CSS to widgets, you need to add GtkStyleProvider (the interface of GtkCSSProvider) to GtkStyleContext.
-However, instead, you can add it to GdkDisplay of the window (usually top level window).
+However, instead, you can add it to GdkDisplay of the window (usually top-level window).

 Look at the source file of `startup` handler again.

 - 28: The display is obtained by `gtk_widget_get_display`.
-- 29: Generates GtkCssProvider.
+- 29: Creates a GtkCssProvider instance.
 - 30: Puts the CSS into the provider.
 - 31: Adds the provider to the display.
+The last argument of `gtk_style_context_add_provider_for_display` is the priority of the style provider.
+`GTK_STYLE_PROVIDER_PRIORITY_APPLICATION` is a priority for application-specific style information.
+`GTK_STYLE_PROVIDER_PRIORITY_USER` is also often used and it is the highest priority.
+So, `GTK_STYLE_PROVIDER_PRIORITY_USER` is often used to a specific widget.

 It is possible to add the provider to the context of GtkTextView instead of GdkDiplay.
 To do so, rewrite `tfe_text_view_new`.